Khadimyaseen/Khadimyaseen/README.md

 - 👋 Hi, I’m @Khadimyaseen
 - 👀 I’m interested in Frontend development
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, JS, and DRUPAL
 - 💞️ I’m looking to collaborate on learning classes
 - 📫 How to reach me @khadimyaseen33@gmail.com